zslwyuan/Light-HLS/README.md

     Hi-ClockFlow: Multi-Clock Dataflow Automation and Throughput Optimization in High-Level Synthesis.
 IEEE/ACM 2019 International Conference On Computer Aided Design (ICCAD)

 **[A well-organzied Wiki can be find here](https://github.com/zslwyuan/Light-HLS/wiki)**.
-If you have any further problems, please feel free to let us know: tliang@connect.ust.hk
+If you have any further problems, please feel free to let us know: ( tliang@connect.ust.hk ).
+We strongly recommand you send us an email so we can add you into our maillist for the latest information of Light-HLS, because Light-HLS is a young tool and continuously updated to add features and fix bugs.

 <img src="https://github.com/zslwyuan/Light-HLS/blob/master/Images/Light-HLS-Overview.png" width="800">